nugamus/mokuro-library/docs/ocr_box_edit_flow.md

 This document outlines the detailed technical flow for implementing drag, resize, and context menu functionality within the Mokuro OCR editor, along with the necessary DOM and state manipulation techniques required for stability in a reactive Svelte environment.

----

-## Explanation of Flow for dragging boxes

 1.  **User Enters Mode:**
     * The user clicks the **Box Edit Mode** toggle in the header, setting `isBoxEditMode = true` and `isEditMode = false` (modes are mutually exclusive).